 I’m curious to hear what OMAAT readers think of the new requirements.
 I think that this is one of those things where qualifying might be easier than we expect once we put our heads together and figure out some of the more lucrative opportunities out there.

-American AAdvantage is completely changing how elite status is earned.
-Starting in 2022, you’ll earn elite status exclusively based on how many Loyalty Points you earn, rather than based on any other metrics.
-Loyalty Points can be earned through flying, credit card spending, or even earning miles with other AAdvantage partners.
+American AAdvantage has today launched its new loyalty program, which takes a completely new approach to awarding status.
+You now earn elite status exclusively based on how many Loyalty Points you earn, rather than based on any other metrics.
+Loyalty Points can be earned through flying, credit card spending, and activity with AAdvantage partners.

 However, at first glance the Loyalty Points thresholds seem high.
-Then again, I guess if you can earn status based on a combination of credit card spending, online shopping, dining, and flying, qualifying might not be as challenging as it seems at first glance.
+Then again, I guess if you can earn status based on a combination of credit card spending, online shopping, dining, and flying, qualifying might not be as challenging as it seems.

 What do you make of the new AAdvantage program?